sportradar/elixir-workspace/cli_options/README.md

 An opinionated command line arguments parser.

-`CliOptions` is an alternative to `OptionsParser` that allows you to validate CLI arguments based on a definition.
+`CliOptions` is an alternative to `OptionParser` that allows you to validate CLI arguments based on a definition.
 Out of the box you get a polished CLI experience
 including: